gregnordin/notes_to_self/Blender/notes-Blender.md

 ## Python Scripting

+- Edit &rarr; Preferences &rarr; Interface &rarr; click on Python Tooltips checkbox - when hover over something in one of the windows, popup tooltip shows python statement for that thing.
+See 16:20 at [Blender Tutorial - Animating With Python, UNLOCK the power](https://www.youtube.com/watch?v=QnvN1dieIAU).
 - Start Blender from the terminal command line so that print statements will put their output in this terminal window: `/Applications/Blender.app/Contents/MacOS/Blender &`
 - Select `Scripting` from menu along top left of window.
 This puts the interface into a scripting-friendly state.
 - Click on the `+ New` button of the Text Editor to bring up a new text editor window.